oleksmaistrenko/strava-google-sheets/README.md

 All right, the solution is to build a web-scrapper that would get all the necessary data from the web-page.
 The [web-scrapper](lambda_function.py) is implemented in python.
 And it is executed as an AWS Lambda function.

-The data visualization can be done using Google Sheets.
+Data visualization can be done using Google Sheets.
 The data is written to the Google Sheet by a Google Apps Script.
 The [script](strava-fetch.gs) calls HTTPS endpoint on AWS and adds the data to the Google Sheet.
 The script is triggered by a button placed on a sheet.

+---

+The original idea was to put all the code on Google Apps Script, but the HTML code that is fetched from the Strava web-site cannot be parsed in Google Apps Script.

+---

 ### Google sheet example

 The Google sheet has several sheets to organize the data:

 - **raw data**: this sheet contains data obtained from Strava.
-This is basically a table with a header "_Rider_, _Date_, _Time_, _Distance_, _Elevation_".
+This is a table with a header "_Rider_, _Date_, _Time_, _Distance_, _Elevation_".
 The new records are added to the end of this sheet.

 - **stats for month**: this sheet is created using a pivot table for athletes (_Rider_ from the **raw data**) vs kilometers (SUM of _Distance_ from the **raw data**) and elevation gain meters (SUM of _Elevation_ from the **raw data**).

-- **stats using calculcations**: these are two sheets created using calculations (one for the distance and a second for the elevation).
+- **stats using calculations**: these are two sheets created using calculations (one for the distance and a second for the elevation).
 Every sheet consists of two parts.
 The first part is a table showing all activities in the current month.
 The second part is a table summing up the results of the activities.

   |     | **A**        | **B** | **C**       |   | **AA**         |
   |-----| ------------ | ----- | ----------- |---| -------------- |